ropensci/neotoma/README.md

 + `get_chroncontrol` - Get chronological information used to build the age-depth model for the record.
 [API](http://api.neotomadb.org/doc/resources/chroncontrol)

 ### Recent Changes
-+ unreleased: Added the `taxa` function to extract taxa lists from large download objects.
++ 1.7.1: Bugfix for `compile_download`, single sample downloads were failing to compile properly, added the `taxa` function to extract taxa lists from large download objects.
 + 1.7.0: Added `plot_leaflet` to allow interactive exploration of downloaded Neotoma data.
 Integrates with the Neotoma Explorer.
 Minor bugfix for `get_download` to allow records to be sent to Neotoma and to be filtered.
 + 1.6.2: Improved the basic `plot` method based on tests against Tilia files in the Neotoma Holding Tank & built more robust interpolation in `read_bacon` so that age models without interpolated dates can still be imported. `browse` now opens multiple datastes in the Neotoma Explorer at once.
 + 1.6.1: New `Stratiplot` method, using the `analogue` package to plot dataset diagrams from `download` and `download_list` objects, bug fixes for `write_agefile` and a new function, `read_bacon`, to read in and integrate Bacon chronologies into `download` objects.